 Monitoring

-- All young people with diabetes should be able to check for ketones using either urine ketone test or blood ketone meter.
+- All young people with diabetes should be able to check for ketones using either urine ketone test or blood ketone meter

 Life-style issues